sdufault15/cr_tnd/README.md

 ## Project Layout
 This repository adopted the formatting used by the `ProjectTemplate` package.

+To load the project change `setwd()` to the location where this README file is located.
+Then run the following two lines of R code:

+	library('ProjectTemplate')
+	load.project()

 Overview of the contents of this repository:
 * **data** contains both the historical data and 3 different generated random allocation sets (5,000 allocations, 10,000 allocations, and 50,000 allocations).
 We used the 10,000 random treatment allocations for the sake of computation.
 * **munge** contains the global edits to the data that are implemented prior to any analysis.